 - Crack In The Ground Rd, Christmas Valley, OR

-- Drive a mile west of Christmas Valley on Christmas Valley Rd.
+- Drive a mile east of Christmas Valley on Christmas Valley Hwy.
 Look for the brown sign on the south side of the road pointing north that reads "Crack In The Ground 7.5 miles."
-Turn north onto Crack In The Ground Road.
+Turn north onto Crack In The Ground Rd.
 It's a dirt washboard road so it's kinda slow going.
 After a little over seven miles you will see a parking area on the left with an outhouse.
 Park and follow the trail across the road from the outhouse about 500 yards.

 - RA Rates:

 Visitor Tips and News About Crack in the Ground